Kenny Rogers’ Family: 5 Fast Facts You Need to Know

 2. Rogers Has 5 Kids, Including Twin Boys

 Kenny Rogers has five kids.
-His first child, named Carole, was with his first wife Janice Gordon.
-Kennedy was his second child, who he had with his third wife Margo Anderson.
-Rogers had a third child, named Christopher, with his fourth wife Marianne Gordon.
+He and his first wife Janice had a child named Carole together before their divorce.
+He had a second child, Kennedy, with his third wife Margo.
+Rogers had a third child, named Christopher, with his fourth wife Marianne.

-He had twin boys, Justin and Jordan, with his fifth wife Wanda Miller in 2004.
+He had twin boys, Justin and Jordan, with his fifth wife Wanda in 2004.
+His twin boys accompanied him on many tours while they were growing up, and he had had them sing on stage.
+Here is a video of Justin and Jordan performing beside their father:

 3. He Was Married Over 22 Years to Wanda Miller